zijianhuang/JsonSchemaComponents/README.md

 While there are variety of [JSON schema tools](https://json-schema.org/tools) since the introduction of [JSON schema](https://json-schema.org/), this project is focused on the following:

-1. Existing .NET (Framework) components.
+1. Existing .NET (Framework) components that can generate JSON schema from POCO classes or generate POCO classes from JSON Schema.
 1. Introduce locally run tools.
-1. Develop locally run tools.
+1. Develop CLI tools.
-1. Compare with different components.
+1. Compare with different components of generating JSON schema.

 ## Validation Tools